clbarnes/cleft_scripts/annotation_versions.md

 - File names are `"{connector_id}_{post_tnid}.hdf5"`
 - Used in `cho-basin`

+Reasons for deprecation:

+- Images for nearby synapses are downloaded several times and stored in different files, making it hard to compare potentially double-labelled synapses
+- Closing and opening BIGCAT for every synapse is time-consuming

 # 2

 - Postsynaptic sites whose ROIs overlap are included in the same HDF5 file